 Developing Both Skills

 Developing sight reading can also be a fun learning experience.
-Imagine being able to look at a piece of music for the first time and being able to play it confidently and musically without practicing!
+Imagine being able to look at a piece of music for the first time and play it confidently and musically without practicing!
 That is the joy of sight reading.
 Check out these Hoffman Academy blog articles that can help you in developing your sight reading: Sight Reading Practice Tips and Practice Sight Reading with Our 7 Steps to Super Sight Reading.
-Here is a resource for free beginning piano songs, which is good to practice sight reading.
+Need more sight reading practice?
+Here is a resource for free beginning piano songs that are great for sight reading.

 It is our hope that you enjoyed the information in this article and that you will continue to learn and make music for the rest of your life!
 If you haven’t started learning piano yet and are interested, sign up and try Premium today to start your piano learning journey!